IbrahimShamma99/json-ts-parser/README.md

 - [x] Accept Where in Select Statement
 - [x] Accept Group By in Select Statement
 - [x] Accept Order By in Select Statement
+- [ ] Call Expressions in Select Statement
 - [ ] Ask for AST from Select Statement Parser
 - [ ] SQL Syntax Analyzer